salma-py97/Form-Validation-with-Regular-Expressions/README.md

 # Form-Validation-with-Regular-Expressions

-This is a simple form built with Bootstrap 5 and used Regular Expressions for form validation.
+This is a simple form built with Bootstrap 5 using Regular Expressions for form validation.

 This is part of the #30Days30Projects challenge, and this is project N°13.